If you cannot find the answer to your question below, please e-mail email@example.com.

 Can a foreign national participate on a team?

-Graduate students who are citizens of any nation may participate on a team representing any accredited U.S. or Canadian university.
+Students who are citizens of any nation may participate on a team as long as they are enrolled at an accredited U.S. or Canadian university.

-I am a fifth-year student in a five-year terminal-degree professional program (B.Arch.).
+I am a fifth-year student in a five-year degree professional program.
 Am I eligible to form or join a team?

 Yes, but you must complete the B.Arch/BLA verification form, and submit it along with your team’s application.